 Sl.
-No. At the end of the course, the student will be able to Bloom's Level 1 Understand the NPD model 2 2 Identifying customer needs 3 3 Develop Product Specification 3 4 Apply methods for detailed concept testing 3 5 Apply four-step method for planning a prototype and Develop Prototype 3
+No. Sl.
+No. At the end of the course, the student will be able to 1 Understand the NPD model 2 2 Identifying customer needs 3 3 Develop Product Specification 3 4 Apply methods for detailed concept testing 3 5 Apply four-step method for planning a prototype and Develop Prototype 3